SpeedyC86/prezentare-nodejs/README.md

 * have to think async
 * don't use CPU intensive tasks
-* frameworks and tools may not be as mature but in their teens (ready for production)
+* frameworks and tools may not be as mature, but they are in their teens, 20s?; ready for production.
 * javascript "quirks"
 ```javascript
 var that = this;